One form of acquisition is via donations to the University's library and documentary holdings.

 Types of donations

-"Emblematic" donations: those that by their size and content quality merit separate consideration; they will be stored in the Library reading room or in a special room made available by the receiving School according to the terms under which the donation was accepted.
+Those donations that by their size and content quality merit separate consideration will be stored in the Library reading room or in a special room made available by the receiving School according to the terms under which the donation was accepted.
 The material will be placed in special "cupboards" in which only the items from that donation will be housed.

 The donations may be from one Institution or private individual.
 When deciding whether to accept or refuse the items and how to house them, items from an Institution or a private individual will be treated in exactly the same way.